UbiquityRobotics/learn/doing_more/GPIO_lines.md

 #### &uarr;[top](https://ubiquityrobotics.github.io/learn/)

+<H4 style="color:red">When reconfiguring hardware always remove the battery cables so no live voltage is present on the main board that also goes to P702!
+Just powering off the Magni will NOT keep 28V from the high numbered pins of P702</H4>

 <!--  (TODO if you can do a table for
 the list of the 4 lines in text below that would help) -->

 There are many GPIO lines used for features of Magni that could also be re purposed for your own needs if that is required.
-The most logical way to use these lines is use a custom 50-pin ribbon cable that would normally go to our Sonar board.
+The most logical way to use these lines is use a custom 50-pin ribbon cable that would normally go to our Sonar board on jack P702.
 You could then make a custom board to attach to lines of this connector as long as you make sure the lines will not be used by the Magni software.

-The first 40 pins of P702, the 50 pin Sensor Board connector, are the same pin numbers as the Raspberry Pi 40 pins.
+The first 40 pins of P702, the 50 pin Sensor Board connector, are the same pin numbers as the Raspberry Pi 40 pins on P701.
 Pins shown in the tables below are therefore used on both of the large dual row connectors on the Motor Controller Board.

 This page explains the GPIO line usage and how to disable features if you need to use the lines yourself.